epetrossian/tidyproject/README.md

 * OS: Windows 7 64-bit
 * R Version: 3.1.3 (2015-03-09)

-The requird packages to run the analysis are:
+The required packages to run the analysis are:
 * base R packages
 * data.table

+### Procedure Steps:
+# Download the UCI HAR Samsung Dataset from the links above
+# Unzip the contents of the data set
+# Place run_analysis.R in the same directory as the root folder of the UCI HAR Dataset
+# Run run_analysis.R

 ## Purpose of run_analysis.R
 run_analysis.R creates a tidy version of the data found in the UCI HAR datset.
 The data from both the test and train data sets are merged into a single data set and outputed to a txt file.
 The delimiter for the text file is a single space.
 Each row of the tidy data set in the main output file (uci_har_tidy.txt) contains an observation from a given subject and activity.